Pop Art Myths

 Tickets on sale now

 From 25 June to 12 October 2014 (extended closing date)

-Although he pursued most of his artistic career in Italy, the German painter Christian Schad remained affiliated with the new realist trends in his native country.
+Although he pursued part of his artistic career in Zurich, Italy and Vienna, the German painter Christian Schad remained affiliated with the new realist trends in his native country.
 However, although he might be included among the German artists of the Neue Sachlichkeit (New Objectivity) on the grounds of his realist precision and stylistic similarities, Schad was not represented at the movement’s inaugural exhibition and always denied any link with this trend.

 Initially associated with Expressionism and subsequently with the Dada movement, when he went to live in Rome in 1920 and shortly afterwards in Naples he embarked on a new stage in his career under the influence of the Old Masters, particularly Raphael and his school.
 According to the painter’s own testimony, his new realist style, which would characterise his painting ever after, stemmed from the impression the sight of Raphael’s Fornarina in the Palazzo Barberini in Rome had had on him in 1920.
 Maria and Annunziata “from the Harbour,” painted in Naples in 1923, is a good example of this influence.
 It is a portrait of two Neapolitan actresses of the Rossini theatre, which according to Schad stemmed from his need to show “in great detail the many manifestations of life on the streets.”
 The epithet “from the harbour,” which was added by Schad, was how the artists were known to their admirers.